In order to secure a divorce the Petitioner (person seeking to divorce) must currently satisfy the court:-

 The decision as to whether to bring or defend proceedings for divorce requires careful balancing of legal, financial and emotional considerations.
 We are happy to advise those who are simply considering divorce as an option and if instructed to petition for divorce our aim always is to secure a divorce causing minimum distress to the parties as practicable.

-A straight forward undefended divorce will take approximately four months to process and we are able to act on the basis of a fixed fee.
+A straight forward undefended divorce will take approximately 5-6 months to process and we are able to act on the basis of a fixed fee.